GoogleCloudPlatform/eventarc-samples/processing-pipelines/image-v1/image-processing-pipeline-eventarc-crfa.md

-# Image Processing Pipeline - Eventarc for Cloud Run for Anthos
+# Image processing pipeline v1 - Eventarc (AuditLog-Cloud Storage) + Cloud Run for Anthos

 > **Note —** Eventarc for Cloud Run for Anthos is currently a feature in *private preview*.
 > Only whitelisted projects can currently take advantage of it.
 Please stay